 The Parent Education Series offers free classes at MCPS in conjunction with The Lifelong Learning Center.
-Classes will discuss a range of topics from self-esteem to your child’s temperment.
-Your child does NOT need to attend any of the schools for you to participate.
+Classes will discuss a range of topics from self-esteem to your child’s temperament.
+Your child does NOT need to attend one of the schools for you to participate.
 Classes last two hours and free childcare is available.

 Love and Limits

 Tuesday, April 3

 This classic class teaches you how to lovingly teach your children self-control, a sense of values, good judgment, and self-discipline.
 Free childcare is available.

 Although life with your child may at times seem challenging, it is important to remember that children with ADD/ADHD like symptoms (or the spectrum) can and do succeed.
 As a parent, you can help create home and school environments that improve your child’s chances for success.
 In this class, learn strategies for coping with symptoms that help improve your child’s life and the harmony of your entire family.